-However, this also changes a lot, and there were summer months where we hardly saw the sun, and then we had summers where it got hot – my tip: Never rely on the weather to 100%.
+However, this also changes a lot, and there were summer months when we hardly saw the sun, and then we had summers when it got hot – my tip: Never rely on the weather to 100%.

 Public Transportation in Germany